55-Hour Pavement Operation and Traffic Switch

 - Reconstruct (remove and replace) the Burbank Boulevard overcrossing with a wider structure and realign the on- and off-ramps.

-- Improve the intersection of San Fernando Boulevard/Victory Place at Lincoln St.
+- Improve the intersection of San Fernando Boulevard/Victory Place at Lincoln Street.

 Magnolia Boulevard to Buena Vista Street

 View the project map

-The increasing use of Burbank’s Bob Hope Airport and construction of the Empire Center at the former Lockheed site, and multiple other factors have produced impacts on both regional and local transportation networks, requiring measures to improve freeway access, efficiency and integration of a multimodal transportation system.
+The increasing use of Hollywood Burbank Airport, construction of the Empire Center at the former Lockheed site, and multiple other factors have produced impacts on both regional and local transportation networks, requiring measures to improve freeway access, efficiency and integration of a multimodal transportation system.
 This project was designed with an awareness that traffic exiting I-5 in Burbank was forced to use circuitous routes through residential and local city streets to get to the airport and other destinations, increasing traffic congestion.

 This project will enhance I-5 in Burbank and improve traffic circulation by adding carpool lanes in each direction between Magnolia Boulevard and Buena Vista Street, constructing a new interchange at I-5 and Empire Avenue, reconstructing the Burbank Boulevard overcrossing and realigning ramps, elevating the railroad at Buena Vista Street and San Fernando Boulevard and adjacent to Empire Avenue, and improving the intersection at San Fernando Boulevard/Victory Place and Lincoln Street.
-The project will relieve congestion, improve traffic flow and provide easy access to Bob Hope Airport and shopping centers.
+The project will relieve congestion, improve traffic flow and provide easy access to Hollywood Burbank Airport and shopping centers.

-Construction is expected to be completed in late 2020.
+Construction is expected to be completed by early 2022, weather permitting.
 The project cost is $355 million.

 BURBANK BOULEVARD CLOSURE

 What improvements are planned for the Burbank Boulevard I-5 bridge?

-The Burbank Boulevard overcrossing will be widened to accommodate the new carpool lanes, and the on- and off-ramps will be reconfigured.
-Also, the overcrossing will be widened to accommodate more street lanes, bike lanes in both directions, and a wider sidewalk and bike lanes.
+The Burbank Boulevard overcrossing will be lengthened to accommodate the new carpool lanes, and the on- and off-ramps will be reconfigured.
+Also, the overcrossing will be widened to accommodate more street lanes, bike lanes in both directions, and a wider sidewalk.

 How long will the Burbank Boulevard construction take?

 Will the Burbank Boulevard overcrossing and Empire Avenue interchange be under construction at the same time?

-What will happen to the on- and off-ramps when Caltrans is reconstructing the Burbank Boulevard overcrossing?
+What will happen to the off-ramps when Caltrans is reconstructing the Burbank Boulevard overcrossing?